 Essentially, your RMR is the amount of calories you need to stay alive.

-If you have a low RMR, you’ll use fewer calories at rest than a similar-sized person with a higher RMR who eats the same amount, and from this, we can see how metabolic rate links to weight management.
+If you have a low RMR, you’ll use fewer calories at rest than a similar-sized person with a higher RMR who eats the same amount, and from this, we can see how metabolic rate is linked to weight management.
 The lower your RMR, the fewer calories you burn doing anything, and the harder it is to lose weight.

-Cue stage left… intermittent fasting.
+Cue stage left … intermittent fasting.

 How intermittent fasting affects your body at the metabolic level